Primary Advisor/Dissertation Chair

 Multicultural Education, deaf education, cultural and linguistic identities, school to adulthood transition

 Rosenbarker, Rebecca, "Perceptions of Cultural and Linguistic Preparedness: Deaf and Hard of Hearing College Students’ Beliefs About Their K-12 School Setting" (2015).
-School of Education Student Capstone Theses and Dissertations.
+School of Education and Leadership Student Capstone Theses and Dissertations.
 252.